SAYUK09/Blog-Site-NextJs/posts/pre-rendering.md

 `29 July : `
 Almost done working on my changes.
 Also health is a little down today.
 Waiting for the **Schema** to be finalized to get done with the wiring of **Reviewer Dashboard** Logic.

+`30 July : `
+We had a meeting with Tanay today at 4pm, and as usual learnt about some new topics like **RBAC Diagrams**.
+Before that we got on quick call and saw the **interview flow of student role**.